When Can I Retire?

 The results below are based on the default values above.
 Enter your own values into the retirement calculator above to get your own personalized and interactive results estimating when you'll be able to retire along with a detailed summary down here.

 Given the income and expenses that you've provided, your annual savings rate will be 0 % per year before your coast phase.
 This will then drop to 0 % during your coast phase because this is how coast FIRE is defined.
 If you still plan on saving during your coast phase, but simply at a lower rate (or even at a slight negative rate), that would be better classified as barista FIRE.
-To get results for barista FIRE, check out the version of our early retirement calculator that is specially tuned for barista FIRE here.
+To get results for barista FIRE, check out the version of this calculator that is specially tuned for barista FIRE here.

 However, since you have specified a positive value for inflation, which increases how much things cost with time, your expenses and expected retirement spending will increase with time too.
 As a result, the net worth you'll need in order to retire will also increase with time.
 Essentially, it has become a moving target.